Module: JSI::Schema

 Overview

-JSI::Schema is a module which extends instances which represent JSON schemas.
+JSI::Schema is a module which extends Base instances which represent JSON schemas.

-the content of an instance which is a JSI::Schema (referred to in this context as schema_content) is expected to be a Hash (JSON object) or a Boolean.
+The content of an instance which is a JSI::Schema (referred to in this context as schema_content) is typically a Hash (JSON object) or a boolean.

 Defined Under Namespace

-Modules: Application, BigMoneyId, DescribesSchema, Draft04, Draft06, Draft07, IdWithAnchor, OldId, SchemaAncestorNode, Validation Classes: Error, Issue, NotASchemaError, Ref, ReferenceError
+Modules: Application, BigMoneyId, Draft04, Draft06, Draft07, IdWithAnchor, MetaSchema, OldId, SchemaAncestorNode, Validation Classes: Error, Issue, NotASchemaError, Ref, ReferenceError

 Class Method Summary collapse